diascreative/conventions/git_vc.rst

    branching later).
 #. **Branch** - If the task is anything more than a copy change, branch it!
 This
    will help when it comes to working on multiple tasks at the same time or working with another developer who is.
-Run ``git checkout -b BRANCH_NAME`` which will put you onto a new branch for you to work on.
+Run ``git checkout -b BRANCH_NAME largeblue/master`` which will put you onto a new branch for you to work on.
 #. **Commit regularly** - Commit small, self-contained, changes using
    descriptive commit messages to help make browsing the commit history a less painful experience for everyone.
 #. **Run tests** - Run tests regularly to make sure non of your changes have
    unexpectedly broken some expected behaviour.
 If tests are failing and you can't see why, ask for help.
+It's also important to keep an eye on the test coverage to make sure all the code you've added is being tested.
-#. **Merge** - ``git checkout master`` to get back to the master branch, ``git
+#. **Merge regularly** - Merge in any changes other developers may have
-   merge BRANCH_NAME`` to merge your changes into the trunk and ``git branch -d BRANCH_NAME`` to remove the branch (which isn't necessary any more).
+   comitted while you've been working on this task with ``git pull largeblue master``.
+This will make sure there are no nasty surprises when it comes to integrating the work you're doing with the master branch.
-#. **Update your local repo** - Merge in any changes other developers may have
+#. **Open a pull request** - Once the development has reached a point to start
-   comitted while you've been working on this task with ``git pull largeblue master``
+   discussing with other members of the team, open a pull request on github and continue the discussion there. *Remember: this does not mean the code has to be perfect.
+You can always push more code during the discussion*
-#. **Push your changes** - Use ``git push origin master`` to update your github
+#. **Rope people in** - With the pull request open, ask some other (at the very
-   repository with your changes.
-This will allow the project maintainer to merge them into the main trunk.
-I hate to use caps here, but **NEVER EVER PUSH CHANGES IF THE TESTS ARE FAILING** if they are, fix them!
-The master branch should always have tests running through without failures or errors.
-If tests start failing in the trunk, it's only going to stop others from getting on with their work.
-If you accidentally push something that breaks tests, let everyone know not to pull from that repo and fix them as fast as you can.
+   least one) developers to join in the discussion and comment on your implementation.
+This will ensure the code quality remains high and everyone has an idea of what's being worked on.
-#. **Merge them into the largeblue trunk** - If you are the project maintainer,
+#. **Merge into master** - Once everyone involved in the discussion on github is
-   push directly to the largeblue repository.
-Otherwise, please ask the project maintainer to merge your changes into the trunk.
+   happy with the code's functionality and quality, merge it!

 Development with Pivotal Tracker